American Friends of the

 American Friends of the Parents Circle – Families Forum shares the human side of the Israeli-Palestinian conflict with the American public in order to foster a peace and reconciliation process.

-The Parents Circle – Families Forum is a joint Israeli-Palestinian organization made up of more than 700 bereaved families.
+The Parents Circle – Families Forum is a joint Israeli-Palestinian organization made up of over 800 bereaved families.
 Their common bond is that they have lost a close family member to the conflict.
 But instead of choosing revenge, they have chosen a path of reconciliation.

 What’s New